Three-Year PhD Opening:

 Our ideal candidate You will hold a master’s degree in computational or cognitive neuroscience, or related fields like biomedical engineering.
 Your thesis or internships should be related to research with fMRI, psychophysics, and_or computational modelling demonstrating relevant expertise and problem-solving skills.
 Preferably you already have experience with programming in Python and_or C++ and have enough experience to develop experimental paradigms, conduct analyses and implement computational models.
 We also expect that you have well developed interpersonal skills to work in a team.

 Want to apply?
-If this sounds interesting to you, please send a motivation letter and your CV to email@example.com , or firstname.lastname@example.org .
-The deadline for applications is March 15 with preferred appointment in May to June but not later than September 2020.
+If this sounds interesting to you, please send a motivation letter and your CV to firstname.lastname@example.org , or email@example.com .
+The (extended) deadline for applications is June 30 with preferred appointment in September 2020.
 Applicants need to meet the European Training Network grant eligibility conditions of ESRs, that are described at this web page: https://infrastar.eu/recruitment/esr-eligibility-conditions-and-responsabilities/ .
 Most relevant is that all nationalities can apply, but only if the applicant did not reside or carried out main activity (such as work or study) in the Netherlands for more than 12 months within the last 3 years.